How A Mass Spectrometer Works & How Our Leases Save You Time & Money

 All equipment brands/models are available

-- Leases reduce the large upfront cost of purchasing equipment by enabling you to spread payments out over time
+- Eliminates the upfront cost of purchasing equipment by spreading its cost over time

-- Equipment downtime is minimized with our complete repair coverage
+- Minimizes equipment downtime with included complete repair coverage and preventive maintenance

-- With the capital saved through our program, clients are better able to reinvest in their core business and operations (staffing, inventory, marketing/sales, etc.)
+- Conserves working capital, enabling you to reinvest in your core business and operations (staffing, inventory, marketing/sales, etc.)

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

-Typically, as a sample is introduced to the spectrometer, it is bombarded with electrons and ionized, allowing the compounds to become charged and fragmented.
-The ions are separated by an electromagnetic field according to their mass-to-charge ratio (m/z).
+Using the mass analyzer, the ions are separated by an electromagnetic field according to their mass-to-charge ratio (m/z).
 The detector system then ascertains the relative abundance of each of the resolved ionic species.

 Components & Benefits